teofilobd/teofilobd.github.io/_posts/2023-02-27-Annileen-Devlog-2.md

 And if you try the usual approach of forward declaring what you need, it won't work (at least it didn't for me).
 But there's always a way ...

-<span style="color: red;">**Warning of workaround (use it at your own risk)!**</span> There is probably a way of solving this problem using modules, I just don't know it yet.
+<span style="color: red;">**Warning of workaround (use it at your own risk)!**</span> There is probably a way of solving this problem using modules ~~, I just don't know it yet~~ (**from Daniela-E on reddit:** the modules way is to use so called _'internal modules'_.
+Put your (forward) declarations there).
 However, you can solve it using headers.
 Actually, you could even do it without headers.
 What you need to do is to write your forward declarations before the module declaration.
 If you simply do it like this:

 ```c++
 // omitted...